BettercareHealth/bettercare/child-healthcare/scrub.md

 	*	By droplet spread caused by coughing, sneezing and talking.
 	*	By direct hand to hand contact.
 	*	From mother to infant at birth.
-2. Most children infected with Mycobacterium tuberculosis:
+2. Most children infected with *Mycobacterium tuberculosis*:
 	*	Do not develop tuberculosis.
 	*	Get pulmonary tuberculosis.
 	*	Develop abdominal tuberculosis.